 Bosch Ice Maker Temperature SensorModel-specific · $20–$40

-My Bosch freezer works fine but ice maker shows E2.
+My Bosch freezer works fine but the ice maker shows E2.
 Why?

-E2 keeps coming back after defrosting.
-What is wrong?
+E2 keeps coming back after I defrost it.
+What's going on?

 Same Fix Works on These Brands